tylert/tylert.github.io/source/hardware_stuff/durgod_keyboards.rst

 Weird Button Inside
 ~~~~~~~~~~~~~~~~~~~

 There is a weird button inside but nobody seems sure of what it does yet.
+It
+joins the "D2" pin (#54) to the "VSS" pin (#63).

 * https://www.techpowerup.com/review/durgod-taurus-320-tkl-keyboard/4.html
 * https://www.reddit.com/r/MechanicalKeyboards/comments/bvmlfi/bricked_my_durgod_k320_taurus_after_firmware/